 “Yeh bleedin’ tick!”
 Coll cried, waving a hand in Kate’s face.
 “Emma enfanim ma dar din’an!
 So help me, Kate, next you go muckin’ about with the Fade, gettin’ dragged to me conked out and half-dead, you’re gonna wake with a bottle of elfroot shoved up your arse!”

-“You shouldn’t say things like that, Mistress Coll,” the skinny elf protested.
+“Y-you shouldn’t speak that way, Mistress Coll,” the elf protested.
 To Kate, she bowed and said, “We must beg your forgiveness, and your blessing, my lady.
 We are but humble servants…”

 “Oi!” the Dalish snapped, “Speak for yerself.
 I’m no servant.”